uva-bodysim/BodySim/README.md

 Then, navigate to the root of the downloaded BodySim folder using the terminal and run `install.sh`.
 A new desktop entry will be located under the Science category.

+## Getting Started
+For a tour of BodySim's capabilities, check out the [Getting Started](../../wiki/Getting-Started) guide.

 If you have any questions, please email spt9np@virginia.edu or pka6qz@virginia.edu.